We will have six weeks in New Zealand. How should we divide our time between the North and South Island?

 All the best with your travel plans, and if you'd like anymore info about the south - let me know!

-Kirsten almost 7 years ago
+Kirsten about 9 years ago

 6 weeks in NZ will be awesome.
 Auckland's a great base in the North Island where you can head off either north to the coromandel (amazing) or east to Gisborne(and wine) or south to Rotorua.
 They are all only a couple of hours from Auckland.
 In the South Island, Queenstown is an excellent base to get your bearings and decide how you want to spend your time.

 Hi there, i would say it depends on the way you are travelling!
 If you take a car i would spend a bit more time in the south just because of the roads are bit more scary and long!
-Bus like intercity i would do the same, and just remember the bus do take a lot longer to each place, but then you also have the New Zealand Hop on and Hop Off Buses over 6 years ago
+Bus like intercity i would do the same, and just remember the bus do take a lot longer to each place, but then you also have the New Zealand Hop on and Hop Off Buses about 9 years ago